 File Your Taxes

+[June 2018 Edit: If you have not filed 2017 taxes by now, it's no longer worth the effort.
+But spread the word to your med school friends who are graduating in 2019!]
 If you have federal loans and hope to benefit from PSLF, you’ll want to consider filing your 2017 taxes ASAP.
 If you made under $64,000 you are eligible to file your taxes for free!
 It will only take you a few minutes.
 Go here and check it out.
+Although if you made "$0" income, you'll have to mail in a paper return.
 You may wonder why you should even bother filing your taxes if you didn't make any money.
 The reason is that your loan servicer can use your tax return as documentation of your income when calculating your monthly loan payments.
 If your income was zero, your payments will be zero!
 Filing taxes (even if you didn’t owe any) is the easiest way to prove your lack of income for 2017.
 This isn't critical, but it's prudent.
 And don’t worry that the tax deadline has passed.
 There is no penalty for filing later if you don’t owe taxes.

 Consolidate your Federal Student Loans